-Conversely, our model predicts that well-meaning efforts to reduce these burdens may very well worsen the QB-tradeoff, and may eventually harm the authors' utility in some cases.
+Conversely, our model predicts that well-meaning efforts to reduce the resubmission burdens may very well worsen the QB-tradeoff, and may eventually harm the authors' utility in some cases.
 Proposed and executed reforms include: decreasing the required time to review papers for a given conference, ``fast-track'' resubmissions of papers recently rejected with sufficiently high scores, and a ``desk reject'' phase, where papers that appear subpar are quickly returned to authors without review.
-These policies artificially increase the time discount \TD by decreasing the time between submissions.
+These reforms artificially increase the time discount $\TD$ by decreasing the time between submissions.
 This forces the conference to increase its acceptance policy threshold if it would like to maintain the same de facto threshold (and thus maintain conference quality).
 Consequently, the overall review burden is increased and, in some instances, author welfare is harmed as well.

-Of course, it should be emphasized that these observations are not to be taken as recommendations: in particular, as we will discuss in \cref{sec:limitations}, our analysis essentially ignores the authors' utilities, and a longer time until acceptance or more burden to submit leads to a decrease of this utility.
-The tradeoff should naturally include all three concerns, and our observations should be interpreted as emphasizing one aspect that may not have been considered enough in the past.